Alpha-AML/smart-contract/README.md

 - **Gas Deposit**: Fixed ETH (or other native token) amount required per transaction
 - **Immediate Transfer**: ETH (or other native token) sent directly to `gasPaymentsRecipient` upon initiation
-- **No Refund**: ETH is not refunded even if transfer is cancelled or rejected
+- **No Refund**: ETH (or other native token) is not refunded even if transfer is cancelled or rejected
 - **Purpose**: Covers oracle operation costs and execution gas

 ## Events